AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 To change the number of segments at runtime, the _split and merge_ operations should be used.
 Splitting and merging allow you to control the number of segments dynamically.

-There are roughly two approaches to adjust the number of segments for a streaming processor:
+There are roughly three approaches to adjust the number of segments for a streaming processor:

 1. Through the [Axon Server](../../../axon-server/introduction.md) Dashboard with the split and merge buttons
+2. Through the [AxonIQ Console](https://www.axoniq.io/products/axoniq-console) processor detail page, where you can also configure your segments to scale automatically.
-2. Directly on a `StreamingEventProcessor`, with the `splitSegment(int segmentId)` and `mergeSegment(int segmentId)` methods
+3. Directly on a `StreamingEventProcessor`, with the `splitSegment(int segmentId)` and `mergeSegment(int segmentId)` methods

 When Axon Server is in place, we recommend using option one since it is easiest to use.
 Whenever Axon Server is not used, and you want to adjust the number of segments, the split and merge methods should be accessible from within your application.